at-the-vr/site/src/content/blog/community-award.md

 ### Starlight 🌟

 [Starlight](https://starlight.astro.build/) is the next-gen Documentation theme with a blazingly fast ⚡ performance and accessible solutions thanks to being built on top of Astro.
 Needless to say, I contribute here as well, primarily with translations but sometimes I get into Issues and Discussions as well.
-It's an amazing theme and I have a couple of projects running on Starlight.
+It's an amazing theme and I highly recommend it to anyone interested in Documentations.

 ### Pheww that was a lot 💬